Cahuilla language: Use and revitalization efforts

+Ruby Modesto (Torres Martinez Desert Cahuilla, 1913–1980) taught the Cahuilla language to younger generations.

 Alvin Siva of the Los Coyotes Band of Cahuilla and Cupeño Indians, a fluent speaker, died on 26 June 2009.
 He preserved the tribe's traditional bird songs, sung in the Cahuilla language, by teaching them to younger generations of Cahuilla people.
 Katherine Siva Saubel (1920–2011) was a native Cahuilla speaker dedicated to preserving the language.

 In April 2014, the University of California, Riverside offered free public workshops in the Cahuilla language, later making a full four-class course in the language available to undergraduates and members of the Cahuilla tribal community beginning in the fall of 2020.